weaveworks/weave/site/ipam.md

 using the lower half and leaving the upper half free for manual allocation.

-The subnet parameters are written in [CIDR notation](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) format - in this example "/24" means the first 24 bits of the address form the network address and the allocator is to allocate container
+The range and subnet parameters are written in [CIDR notation](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) format - in this example "/24" means the first 24 bits of the address form the network address and the allocator is to allocate container